-This theme is turned up with one of the released singles, Pynk featuring Grimes, in which she poetically and affectionately muses about the marvel of the vagina.
-The video for Pynk takes this homage a step further and is well worth a watch.
 The video for the first single, Make Me Feel, is what turned heads, though.
-Lauded for its brave and explicit nature of Monáe weighing up casual prospects of different genders in a nightclub, chorus line “That’s just the way you make me feel” tells of how ‘the feeling’ is paramount for Monáe.
-“I’m powerful with a little bit of tender…” has been picked up as a mantra for fans of Monáe.
-By playing with all manner of bass and choice electric guitar she creates a sensual soundscape perfectly suited.
+Lauded for the brave and explicit nature Monáe weighs up casual prospects of different genders in a nightclub, chorus line “That’s just the way you make me feel” tells of how ‘the feeling’ is what is paramount for Monáe.
+“I’m powerful with a little bit of tender…” has been picked up as a mantra by her fans.

-All things considered, though it’s far from ‘experimental’ music.
+All things considered though, it’s far from ‘experimental’ music.
 The electronic edge gives it a distinctly mainstream feel as a whole.
-I Got The Juice featuring Pharrell Williams and Crazy, Classic Life are good examples of pop music that is often described as ‘boppy’.
+I Got The Juice featuring Pharrell Williams and Crazy, Classic, Life are good examples of pop music that you'd easily call 'bops'.
 But it seems Monáe isn’t necessarily interested in being a hitmaker, as neither of these tracks were released as singles, even with Pharrell’s clout in tow.
-Even “Juice” isn’t without commentary as it directly addresses Drumpf’s conduct around women.
+“Juice” even carries some commentary as it directly addresses Drumpf’s conduct around women.

-My highlight, Django Jane, is distinct for being an upbeat hip-hop track, Monáe launches a visceral, political rap showing off that, indeed, she can rap, but that her lyrics are incandescent.
+My highlight, Django Jane, is distinct for being an upbeat hip-hop track.
+Monáe launches a visceral, political rap showing not only that, indeed, she can rap, but that her lyrics are incandescent.
 It’s no secret that Monáe had a colossal year two years ago, starring in lauded roles in Oscar winners Hidden Figures and Moonlight, films that did enormous work in improving film representations of people of colour and the LGBTQ+ community.
-She pays homage to the projects (We ain't hidden no more, moonlit n***a, lit n***a) and describing the issue at-large as well as giving credit to Viola Davis (How To Get Away With Murder) and Kerry Washington (Scandal) for spearheading the change on television.
-In addition, she manages to fit in all the earlier themes, too: sex, sexuality, genitalia and women’s power, the technological futurism of her early career on top of diving into her early life, blackness and black civil rights.
+She pays homage to the projects (We ain't hidden no more, moonlit n***a, lit n***a) and describes the issue at-large as well as gives credit to Viola Davis (How To Get Away With Murder) and Kerry Washington (Scandal) for spearheading the change on television.
+In addition, she manages to fit in all the earlier themes, too: sex, sexuality, demystifying genitalia and women’s power, the futurism of her early career on top of diving into her early life, blackness and black civil rights.
 Indeed much of the value of Django Jane is how much Monáe manages to fit in.